ccb-hms/openGWASSearchDB/README.md

-# opengwas-search
+# Ontology-based OpenGWAS Search
+This project aims to facilitate search for GWAS records in the OpenGWAS database.
+This is achieved by first computing ontology mappings of the traits specified in the OpenGWAS metadata, and then combining the mappings with tabular representations of ontology relationships such that users can search over traits by leveraging the ontology class hierarchy.

 `src/assemble_database.py` generates the SQLite3 database `opengwas_trait_search.db` that contains:
 - The original OpenGWAS metadata table with all traits and associated OpenGWAS DB record identifiers
 - [text2term](https://github.com/ccb-hms/ontology-mapper)-generated mappings of OpenGWAS traits to Experimental Factor Ontology (EFO) terms
-- Tables that specify asserted and inferred hierarchical (SubclassOf) relationships between EFO terms, extracted from a [SemanticSQL](https://github.com/INCATools/semantic-sql) EFO build.
+- Tables that specify all EFO terms—their labels, identifiers and mapping counts—and all asserted and inferred hierarchical (SubclassOf) relationships between EFO terms.
+These tables are extracted from a [SemanticSQL](https://github.com/INCATools/semantic-sql) EFO build.

-By combining the software-generated mappings with these tables one can search over traits by leveraging the EFO class hierarchy.
+## Example Queries
 `src/example_query.py` contains a simple function to query the generated database for OpenGWAS records related to a user-given trait.
 Executing this script will perform example queries for three traits and print the results.

 For example, when searching for OpenGWAS records about `pancreas disease` our approach finds more records than a keyword-based search over OpenGWAS traits: